Retired LCDR Carl Jewett

 The 9/11 terrorist attack on the World Trade Centers is the most publicized example of asbestos exposure for firefighters.
 The skyscrapers were built with tons of asbestos.

 Asbestos in the electrical industry was an afterthought for decades.
 Again, asbestos is fire‑resistant.
-So any opportunities to protect wires or switch boards from catching fire was a necessity.
+So any opportunities to protect wires or switchboards from catching fire were a necessity.